CONCERTS : WORKSHOPS : TALKS :

 Ji Youn Kang is a Korean composer, performer, and sound artist based in The Hague.
 Much of her work is informed by the rites of Korean Shamanism, and many of her pieces are written for Wave Field Synthesis systems, exploring the relationship between musical and physical space.
 She is also active as a solo performer, exploring ways to combine three sound domains on stage: acoustic instruments, analogue and digital sound, using DIY analogue synthesizers and live processing on a laptop.
 She currently teaches at the Institute of Sonology at the Royal Conservatoire.

-Ji Youn Kang [KR-NL]
+Ji Youn Kang (KR)

 23. 09